mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 <figure>
   <img src="/assets/images/posterior-predictive-distribution.png" alt="Posterior Predictive Distribution">
   <figcaption>
     Posterior Predictive Distribution: The distribution of model predictions, accounting for uncertainty in the model parameters.
-This post only considers parameter uncertainty, but it is also possible to include model uncertainty to capture a more comprehensive range of potential outcomes.
+We have only considered parameter uncertainty, but it is also possible to account for model uncertainty to capture a more comprehensive range of potential outcomes.
   </figcaption>
 </figure>